 Pack your bathing clothes because in this national park, under the waterfalls, you can actually swim.

 I had to pass in this case, as the weather was not on my side, but Krka National Park is kind of similar to the Plitvice Lakes National Park, but much closer to Split.
 Plus, you can actually swim here.
 So, whether you hop into the water, walk on the wooden pathways by the many lakes, falls, and waterways, or marvel at Skradinski Buk (a spectacular cliff waterfall), this is a good alternative if you do not want to drive all the way up to Plitvice Lakes National Park.

-Getting there: You can drive (about 90 minutes), or get there by bus and then take a ferry or do a guided tour.
+- Getting there: You can drive (about 90 minutes), or get there by bus and then take a ferry or do a guided tour.

 The island of Hvar is probably one of the prettiest islands in Croatia and perfect if you want to take a day trip via boat from Split.
 While Hvar is also known to be a party island, you probably will not experience that if you are only there during the day.
 Hvar is also known for being a summer resort with a beautiful old town, perfect for getting lost in.

 Enjoy the 13th-century walls, the hilltop fortress, and the main square anchored by the Renaissance-era Hvar Cathedral.
 You can also visit other islands, like the Pakleni Islands, which are close by.

-Getting there: You need to take a ferry to get to Hvar (you can, theoretically, take your car with you).
+- Getting there: You need to take a ferry to get to Hvar (you can, theoretically, take your car with you).

-Mostar is a small city located in the southern part of Bosnia-Herzegovina and it is extremely popular – in the summer months it can get hot, but if you are a good swimmer, you can hop into the river.
-You can also watch people dive from the famous Stari Most (old bridge) that is a UNESCO World Heritage site.
+Mostar is a small city located in the southern part of Bosnia-Herzegovina, and it is trendy – in the summer months, it can get hot, but if you are a good swimmer, you can hop into the river.
+You can also watch people dive from the famous Stari Most (old bridge), a UNESCO World Heritage site.
 It was once under the Ottoman Empire’s rule, and you can still see the Turkish influence.
 The cobblestone streets and beautiful shops and stores make it one of the prettiest old towns.
 You can drive here on your own.
 Your car needs to have international insurance if you drive from Split to Mostar, then make stops at Kravice Waterfalls and Blagaj Monastery, too.

 You need to get there via a speedboat as it is located on the farthest territorial point on the Croatian Adriatic Coast.
 A guided tour is the best option to marvel at the incredible watercolors which is due to the light that comes up through the water and which then illuminates the cave in that blue glow.

 This cruise will take most of the day, but it is a fun and relaxing way to explore Brac as a day trip from Split.
 You can get there via ferry or catamaran and organize it yourself or do a guided tour.